joel-jeremy/externalized-properties/docs/conversion.md

 Each item in the list will be converted to an `Optional<Integer>`.

-## 🌟 Dynamic Value Conversion (via [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java))
+## 🌟 Conversion of Arbitrary Values (via [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java))

-Externalized Properties has support for dynamic conversion of String values to other types.
+Externalized Properties has support for conversion of arbitrary String values to other types.
 This is made possible by the [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java) annotation e.g.

-(Kindly see [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java) documentation to learn more about the rules of defining a converter method.)
+(Kindly see [@ConverterFacade](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ConverterFacade.java) documentation to learn more about the rules of defining a converter facade.)

 ```java
 public interface ProxyInterface {